-The following are an overview of techniques used in data mining and artificial intelligence.
+Here is an overview of the techniques used in data mining and artificial intelligence.

 1. Hierarchical Method

-This method creates a cluster by partitioning in either a top-down and bottom-up manner.
-Both these approach produces dendrogram they make connectivity between them.
+This method creates a cluster by partitioning both top-down and bottom-up.
+Both these approaches produce dendrograms that make connectivity between them.
 The dendrogram is a tree-like format that keeps the sequence of merged clusters.
-Hierarchical methods are produced multiple partitions with respect to similarity levels.
-They are divided into Agglomerative hierarchical clustering and divisive hierarchical clustering.
-Here a cluster tree is created by using merging techniques.
-For the splitting process, divisive is used, merging uses agglomerative.
+Hierarchical methods have multiple partitions concerning similarity levels.
+Agglomerative hierarchical clustering and divisive hierarchical clustering divide the data into clusters.
+These methods create a cluster tree through merging and splitting techniques.
+Agglomerative clustering merges clusters, while divisive clustering separates them.

-- Initially taking all the data points and considering them as individual clusters start from top-down manner.
-These clusters are merged until we obtained the desired results.
+- They were initially taking all the data points and considering them as individual clusters starting from a top-down manner.
+Analysts merge these clusters until they obtain the desired results.

-- The next two similar clusters are grouped together to form a huge single cluster.
+- The following two similar clusters are grouped to form a huge single cluster.

-- Again calculating proximity in the huge cluster and merge the similar clusters.
+- Again calculating proximity in the huge cluster and merging the similar clusters.

-- The final step involves merging all the yielded clusters at each step to form a final single cluster.
+- The final step involves merging all the yielded clusters at each stage to form a final single cluster.

 2. Partitioning Method

 The main goal of partition is relocation.
-They relocate partitions by shifting from one cluster to another which makes an initial partitioning.
-It divides ‘n’ data objects into ‘k’ number of clusters.
+They relocate partitions by shifting from one cluster to another, which makes an initial partitioning.
+It divides ‘n’ data objects into ‘k’ numbers of clusters.
 This partitional method is preferred more than a hierarchical model in pattern recognition.